According to Expanding Astrology’s Universe:

 The mutable or cadent quality (formerly called “common”) represents different aspects of the mind, so people with a strong mutable emphasis in their horoscopes live a lot in their heads.
 If they also have strong earth, they will use their minds to produce tangible form in the world, but they will still be highly mental.
 It is easier for the mind to change and adapt so a mutable emphasis is also associated with flexibility and versatility.
 Strongly mutable people bend and bend back, they observe the world, seek to understand it, and learn vicariously.
-By Expanding Astrology’s Universe

 Many mutable sign people are learners and teachers.
 The mutable signs relate to our mental attitudes and are concerned with ideas; they are adaptable, changeable and are usually related to writers, journalists, and publishers.
 Astrologer Charles Carter and author of the book: Essays on the Foundations of Astrology, states that a Sagittarius-Pisces square presents much less of a problem, and there is an excess of feeling and sentiment and emotional restlessness.
 The Gemini-Virgo square produces high mental activity and intelligence, and they also have a tendency to bookishness and seclusion.
 Carter believes the Virgo-Sagittarius square (ruled by Mercury and Jupiter) is OVERLY critical.
 Sue Tompkins says the type has a tendency to exaggerate (Sag) other people’s imperfections and perhaps be over-liberal with criticisms (Virgo).
 The author also asserts that there is a natural skepticism of others’ beliefs, but on the positive side, this combination brings their philosophy of life together with the need to serve and is a good placement for occupations in the voluntary sector and charitable organizations.

 The Gemini-Pisces square is another square that some astrologers don’t see as bringing many conflicts to the native.
 The worst that is said is that the type tends to superficial chatter.
 Carter says the common signs (mutable) have the possibility of dispelling conflicts in talk and discussion.
 The unmovable and embedded quality of the usual “complex” is most likely to occur under the fixed signs.
-A view on the fixed square/s in the horoscope is something that Liz Greene also discussed in The Horoscope in Manifestation: Psychology and Prediction when dealing with complexes.
-The author emphasized that our fixed aspects are the ones that become most ingrained in our personality.
-This might be due to the immovable nature of the fixed signs, and also the self-pride, stubbornness and refusing to budge type of attitude.
+A view on the fixed square/s in the horoscope is discussed by Liz Greene The Horoscope in Manifestation: Psychology and Prediction when dealing with complexes.
+The author emphasized that fixed aspects are the ones that become most ingrained in our personality.
+This might be due to the immovable nature of the fixed signs, and also the self-pride, stubbornness, and a refusing to budge type of attitude.
 On the positive side, these people are often the most determined and do not give up easily, usually achieve their goals, as these signs do not let go easily.